open-xchange/appsuite-middleware/documentation/components/drivemail.md

 ---

 # How it works
-Starting with v7.8.2 the Open-Xchange Server supports to send one or more non-inline file attachments not as physically attached files, but as a mail containing a share link acutally providing access to the files.
+Starting with v7.8.2 the Open-Xchange Server supports to send one or more non-inline file attachments not as physically attached files, but as a mail containing a share link actually providing access to the files.

 Whenever such a mail is sent, an according folder is created in Drive module located under a special folder named according to selected [display name](#display-name).
 The name of the new folder is aligned to the mail's subject.
 All file attachments that are supposed to be available via the mail are put into that folder and a share link is created for that folder.
 That share link (along-side with other information) is prepended to the mail's text content.